arkeo01/B-HackersCFD/README.md

 ## Problems in the current election process:
 Before going forward to describe the actual idea we would like to first specify the problems and challenges that we are catering by this Dapp.

+#### 1.**Nomination of Candidates:**
-1. **Nomination of Candidates:** Nomination of candidates involves submitting of various documents and currently there is no way to verify the validity of the documents submitted by a particular candidate.
+  Nomination of candidates involves submitting of various documents and currently there is no way to verify the validity of the documents submitted by a particular candidate.
 2. **EVM Hacking Accusation:** EVM has been consistenly being accussed of its hacking and the explaination by the Election Commission doesn't seem satisfying.